playcanvas/developer.playcanvas.com/content/en/tutorials/keepyup-part-one.md

 ### Audio

 The Audio Entity has more sound components attached to it.
-This Entity is for playing the music and the gameover sound.
+This Entity is for playing the music and the game over sound.

 ### UI (User Interface)